miroR/uncenz/README.md

-theft, behind it, documenting of which being equally or, some would say, more useful!) [often] related to the censorship issue since regimatic censorship is often accompanied with an array of possible attacks deliberate by same or related parties or purposefully allowed from non-related parties via sly means.
+theft, behind it, documenting of which being equally or, some would say, more useful!) [often] related to the censorship issue since regimatic censorship is often accompanied with an array of possible attacks deliberate by same or related parties or purposefully allowed to non-related parties via sly means.
 Often those attacks are intentional or allowed by the powerful subjects on the poor user, such as his/her own provider or possibly beyond.